TradeControl/tradecontrol.github.io/src/pages/cash/cash-configuration.md

 [Category Tree — User Guide](/cash/category-tree-userguide) provides a practical, user‑focused guide to configuring the Category Tree.

 [Category Tree — Technical Guide](/cash/category-tree-technical) provides a deeper dive into the mechanics of the Category Tree.

-## Cash Statement

-[Cash Statement — Overview](/cash/cash-statement-overview) provides an introduction to the Cash Statement and how it is used to review and adjust cash classifications.

-[Cash Statement — Configuration](/cash/cash-statement-configuration) provides detailed guidance on how the Category Tree shapes the Cash Statement.

-[Cash Statement Examples (How to Read It)](/cash/cash-statement-examples) provides practical advice on interpreting the Cash Statement output.